 If you need to look up where Baku is, you are not alone.
-Sandwiched between Iran to the south and Russia to the north, and bordering Armenia and Georgia to the west, Azerbaijan was the original ‘East-meets-West’ destination and a prominent stop on the Silk Road.
+Baku is the capital of Azerbaijan, a nation sandwiched between Iran to the south and Russia to the north, and bordering Armenia and Georgia to the west.
+Azerbaijan was the original ‘East-meets-West’ destination and a prominent stop on the Silk Road.

-Baku, Azerbaijan’s ancient capital, sits by the Caspian Sea.
-The Old City (Icheri Sheher) of Baku is an alluring walled complex of Islamic fortresses and mosques and also on the UNESCO World Heritage list.
+Baku sits by the Caspian Sea.
+The UNESCO-listed Old City (Icheri Sheher) of Baku is an alluring walled complex of Islamic fortresses.
 Outside of the Old City, futuristic and gleaming skyscrapers dominate the skyline with notable architecture includes the Flame Towers (by Hellmuth, Obata and Kassabaum) and Heydar Aliyev Center (by Zaha Hadid).
 This bustling oil-rich city has enough charms to blow even the biggest sceptic away and here are the 10 best things to do in Baku:

 1. Explore Baku’s historical core

 Within the walled Old City, the tall and massive Maiden Tower is the monumental symbol of Baku.
 Dating back at least to the 12th century, the tower’s original function is surrounded by many legends – today people still debate if it was a defensive fort, a Zoroastrian temple or an astronomical observatory – but the superb views from the top are beyond doubt.
 So climb up the tower for aerial views of the Old City’s labyrinth of alleyways and its raising minarets.